This Month's Newsletter:

 If you're still new to the world of social media Dan has created a step-by-step guide to quickly set up a Facebook page for your holiday property.
 With over half of the UK population using the social networking site, Facebook, if used properly and consistently, can be a fantastic way to gain more bookings.
 Once you've set up your page, 'like' us on Facebook and we'll try and give you a mention now and again to prospective bookers.
-You can also like us at https://www.facebook.com/myfavouriteholidaycottages to keep up to date with what's going on (and read out latest articles at My Holiday Marketing HQ).
+You can also keep up to date with what's going on (and read out latest articles at My Favourite Holiday Cottages).

 Optimising your Twitter Account: